liqd/adhocracy-plus/docs/languages_and_translations.md

 `tx push`
-NOTE: if it's first time you push, you will be asked to provide your API token, which then will be saved in a local file for future authenitcations.
+NOTE: you will be asked to provide your API token, which then will be saved in a local file, whose location will be indicated in the terminal.
+For future authenitcations, you will need to provide it when pushing, or add it as [enviroment variable in your terminal profile](https://developers.transifex.com/docs/using-the-client#using-environment-variables).

-Commit and push message files to github
+Commit and push your branch to github

 #### Pull new translations from transifex
 Once translations have been added on transifex, create branch and force pull all translations from transifex (force is needed because the time stamps cause errors)